AzethMeron/Zeke-2.0/README.md

 Those "variables" will be accessible then in every newcoming guild.

 NO SELFREFERENCING LOOPS INSIDE THIS DATA IS ALLOWED!
 Every time guild data is loaded from disk, it's updated.
-All new keys from "NewGuildData" are copied into guild data.
+All new keys from "NewGuildEnvironment()" are copied into guild data.
 This can save you some trouble, but remember it does only work if key wasn't used by that guild before.
 So if you suddenly change value under the same key, don't expect it to be updated.
 Same applies to temp_env and user_env.

 Note: data declared in temp_env still must be pickleable, but then you can switch it to anything and it will be fine:
 temp.NewTempEnvAdd("music_lock", None)
+Before saving data, engine replaces temp_env of guild with "NewTempEnvironment()", then saves entire local_env and finally swappes tmp_env back to its place.
+This way, real data stored in temp_env isn't saved but persists after saving.